naimdjon/ma120_f2016/exercise4_pig/exercise4_Pig.md

 In the text of the exercise it is assumed that you have the dataset files (`NYSE_dividends_A.csv`, `NYSE_daily_prices_A.csv`) in the (docker) volume mapped to `/ma120/exercise4_pig`.
 Change this path if you have different configuration accordingly.

 #### Tasks.
 Pig is already installed in the docker image so you can run your experiments there.
 At the time of writing, the installed version is the latest, i.e. `0.16.0`.
+Start the pig with `pig -x local`.

 If you wish to experiment with it on your machine, you can install it following the steps described in the [Appendix A](#appendix-a) at the end of this document.